zuozhenggh/learning-library/solutions-library/netfoundry/netfoundry-prerequisites/netfoundry-prerequisites.md

 	![](./images/diag.5.png " ")

-## Cloud Application Prep - Create Application in Cloud (Oracle Cloud example)
+## Create Application in Cloud (Oracle Cloud example)

 Identify an application sitting in your Cloud network or create a simple web app (Apache/80).
 We will provide this example of creating a web server in OCI that your NetFoundry client will access via a private VCN network IP address.
-If you already have an application in your network, you can skip to the next section.

 1. From within your Cloud console, select
 	![](./images/diag1.5.png " ")